jessezondervan/corr_lum_dose_rate/README.md

 1. Calculate the external gamma dose rate added to the samples by cosmic rays.
 This depends on the altitude and geographical location of the samples, as well as the depth of samples.
 This can be done in a standard luminescence spreadsheet, for example the one provided by Riso
-2. Complete a csv file with sample name, apriori age (optional), end of saturation age (time of water table lowering below the sample), saturation water content, wet water content, dry gamma dose rate, dry beta dose rate, conglomerate correction (if applicable), external gamma dose rate and the dose.
+2. Complete a csv file with sample name, a priori age (optional), end of saturation age (time of water table lowering below the sample), saturation water content, wet water content, dry gamma dose rate, dry beta dose rate, conglomerate correction (if applicable), external gamma dose rate and the dose.
 See an example csv file, which you can download and use to fill in your own data
 3. run the code for quartz and/or feldspar luminescence ages